Skip to main content

 Teach young people how to use cooking equipment safely.
 Supervise them appropriately throughout.
 Make sure it’s safe to use and follow manufacturers’ guidelines for use.

-Remember to check your ingredients against any allergy or dietary requirements to ensure everyone can enjoy the recipe.
+• Check your ingredients against any allergy or dietary requirements to make sure everyone can enjoy the recipe.
 This may mean using alternative ingredients.

-If anyone needs help or struggles with fine motor skills, give them the opportunity to work in pairs with another young person, with a young leader or an adult volunteer.
-They could use larger materials.
-You could swap out the items for something easier to handle.
+• If anyone needs extra support, let them the opportunity to work in pairs with another young person, with a young leader or an adult volunteer.
+If needed people could swap out the items for something easier to handle.

 All Scout activities should be inclusive and accessible.